 - Charging for services individually that are typically charged together

 There are numerous statutes designed to punish Medicare fraud and outlaw a wide array of conduct.
 The following are the four primary healthcare laws and related penalties:

 Healthcare Fraud Civil Laws

 A civil penalty is a fine imposed for a violation of a law (like a parking ticket).
-Civil penalties or fines typically don’t require jail time, but in the case of healthcare fraud, can be severe.
+Civil penalties or fines typically don’t require jail time, but in the case of Medicare fraud, can be severe.
 There are two primary laws to obtain civil penalties from defendants:

 The Physician Self-Referral Law (Stark Law)

 The Stark Law statute, with some exceptions, prohibits physicians from referring a Medicare or Medicaid patient for certain health services (like lab work or physical therapy) to any organization in which the referring physician has a financial relationship.
 It also prohibits those entities from submitting claims for payment to Medicare based on those forbidden referrals.
 The law is intended to prevent physicians from ordering unnecessary testing for patients that could increase healthcare costs.